Overview of Competition

 Incomplete submissions may be rejected so please ensure that you have everything in order.

-Please include a separate A4 document containing a written description of up to 1000 words in support of your design, again ensuring that your registration number and not your name is clearly displayed.
+Please include a separate A4 document containing a written description of up to 1000 words in support of your design, again ensuring that your entry number and not your name is clearly displayed.

 Details of the judges for our previous competitions can be viewed on the Jury page.